Calgary Home Upgrades Program

 I meet the income qualifications

-The Home Upgrades Program is open to both homeowners and renters.
-Eligibility is based on the number of people living in the home and the total household income (including income from anyone 18 or older who lives in the home).
+The Home Upgrades and RetroKit streams are open to both homeowners and renters.
+Eligibility for the Home Upgrades and RetroKits are based on the number of people living in the household and the total household income (including income from anyone 18 or older who lives in the home).

 Why does Calgary need this program?